-Preparation/ Dilution
+Preparation/ Dilution ALWAYS USE AN INSULIN SYRINGE

-Under 14 years old: draw 1ml of 100 units in 1ml insulin into an insulin syringe and make up to 10ml using sodium chloride 0.9%.
+Under 14 years old: Using an insulin syringe draw 1ml of 100 units in 1ml insulin into an insulin syringe and make up to 10ml using sodium chloride 0.9%.
 This gives a 10 unit in 1ml solution.
 Then dilute this insulin (10 units in 1ml) with one of the glucose strength options below.
 Select next step based on the volume to give patient and type or IV access available (see Route of Administration below).